ewolff/microservice-istio/HOW-TO-RUN.md

 Successfully tagged microservice-istio-order:latest
 ```

-* The images should now be available in the Kubernets cluster:
+* The images should now be available:

 ```
 [~/microservice-istio/microservice-istio-demo]docker images